Swallow Reef: Layang-Layang Airport

 Tourists returning to their plane after visiting the reef.

 The airport consists of a paved aircraft runway, two aircraft hangars, a radar station, an air traffic control tower and watchtowers.
-The runway, made of concrete, is 1367m long and 28m wide.
+The runway, made of concrete, is 1367 m long and 28 m wide.
 The runway has a Pavement Classification Number of 032RBXU, indicating that the runway is a medium strength rigid pavement, with a high maximum tire pressure.

 The Royal Malaysian Air Force uses CN-235 and C-130 Hercules aircraft as well as CN-235 maritime patrol aircraft and Nuri helicopters for access to the island.

 The only civilian flight route to Swallow Reef is a one-hour flight from Sabah's capital Kota Kinabalu.
 Layang Layang Aerospace is the only airline that services this route, using its fleet of Nomad N22C planes.
 A return ticket must be purchased before departure from Kota Kinabalu International Airport.